 Champlain between Ticonderoga, New York, and Shoreham, Vermont.
-The service connects connects the Lake George and Adirondack regions of New York with the Middlebury and Central Green Mountain areas of Vermont.
+The service connects the Lake George and Adirondack regions of New York with the Middlebury and Central Green Mountain areas of Vermont.
 Among Lake Champlain Ferries, the Fort Ticonderoga Ferry is the oldest.
-It has operated officially on Lake Champlain since 1799, and actually has provided sporadic service since 1759. handful of businesses in the United States can claim to have served the
+It has operated officially on Lake Champlain since 1799, and actually has provided sporadic service since 1759.
+Only a handful of businesses in the United States can claim to have served the